RamXX/freqtrade-public-bots/README.md

 * All strategies are in the `user_data/strategies` directory.
 * There is only one strategy per file.
 * The file name is the same as the strategy name (minus the `.py` extension of course).
-* Each strategy has a JSON config file located here in the main root directory with the same name.
+* Each strategy *type* has a JSON config file located here in the main root directory with the same name minus the "_n" portion.
 These files are sanitized, so you need to add your own credentials and modify the config to your needs.
 * Some of these strategies have different variations.
 The names for each variation use the `_n` notation, so `mystrat_1` will be in `mystrat_1.py` file, and so on.
 * All configs and strategies are tailored to work on [KuCoin](https://www.kucoin.com/ucenter/signup?rcode=rBSTQD7), although they can be adapted to work on other supported exchanges.